 Assuming your servlet container is configured to receive HTTP requests sent to

-localhost on port 80 and the context root of this application is vnu
+and the context root of this application is vnu

 (often the default behavior is to use the WAR file’s filename as the context